Research Professor of Computer Science and Principal Scientist at USC Information Sciences Institute

 - Doctoral Degree, Computer Science, Rensselaer Polytechnic Institute

 - Master's Degree, Computer Science, SUNY - College at New Paltz

 My main area of research is distributed computing.
 I research how to best support complex scientific applications on a variety of computational environments, including campus clusters, grids, and clouds.
 I have designed new algorithms for job scheduling, resource provisioning, and data storage optimization in the context of scientific workflows.

 Since 2000, I have been conducting research in scientific workflows and have been leading the design and development of the Pegasus software that maps complex application workflows onto distributed resources.
 Pegasus is used by a broad community of researchers in astronomy, bioinformatics, earthquake science, gravitational-wave physics, limnology, and others.

-I am also interested in issues of distributed data management, high-level application monitoring, and resource provisioning in grids and clouds.
+In addition, I am interested in issues of distributed data management, high-level application monitoring, and resource provisioning in grids and clouds.

 I have co-edited a book on scientific workflows: Workflows for e-Science: Scientific Workflows for Grids, Ian J. Taylor, Ewa Deelman, Dennis B. Gannon, Matthew Shields (Editors), Springer, 2007., and authored over 30 journal articles and 80 conference publications.